MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 6. On the **Protection** blade, click **OK**.

 In addition to configuring the label, under the covers, this configuration also creates a protection template by the same name.
 Protection templates can be applied by applications and services that integrate with protection from Azure Information Protection.
-For example, DLP solutions, Exchange Online mail flow rules, Windows Server FCI.
+For example, DLP solutions, Exchange Online mail flow rules,  and Windows Server FCI.

 ## Applying the label that supports secure collaboration